 Focuses on teaching methods and classroom organization ideas for promoting oral language, vocabulary, reading comprehension, writing and spelling for pre K-12 ELLs.
 Candidates will practice methods for developing reading comprehension, writing and spelling for students at different levels of language proficiency.
 A practicum experience of 15 hours in a K-12 ESL classroom is required.
 Prerequisite: ESL/TSL 311.
-(Offered online in the fall.)
+(Offered online in the fall of odd academic years.)